lucasammarini/programmazione-per-la-fisica/README.md

 # Programmazione per la fisica
-Project for the exam of Programmazione per la fisica for Physics bachelor degree at UniBo
+Project for the exam of _Programmazione per la fisica_ for the Bachelor Degree in Physics at UniBo.